build-server-protocol/build-server-protocol/docs/bsp.md

 The `TestReport` notification will be sent as the test execution of build targets completes.

 This request may trigger a compilation on the selected build targets.
-The server is free to send any number of `buildTarget/publishDiagnostics` and `build/logMessage` notifications during compilation before completing the response.
+The server is free to send any number of `build/publishDiagnostics` and `build/logMessage` notifications during compilation before completing the response.
 The client is free to forward these messages to the LSP editor client.

+The client will get a `requestId` field in the `CompileReport` if the `requestId` field in the `CompileParams` is defined.

 ## 1.7.
 Extensions